msu-alglab/coaster/code_summary.md

     * Fixes combinations of weights found in graph and tries to solve using dynamic programming by calling `solve` from `dp.py` (see below).
 Combinations of weights get less restrictive, so the final call (if we made it there) would have no weights fixed.
-(This is the theoretical algorithm given in the Toboggan paper.)

 #### Dynamic programming: `dp.py`